Troubleshooting and Frequently Asked Questions (FAQs)

 Stopping a test ends it completely.
 The student cannot resume the test, and must begin a new test instead.

-Make sure you are using the authorisation password to resume the test, not your Renaissance login password.
+Make sure you are using the monitor password to resume the test, not your Renaissance login password.

 You may want to double-check the amount of time that has elapsed since the test was paused or stopped—a test needs to be resumed within 8 calendar days.